 When you rub your hands together they get warm.
 When you push your hands harder together it is more difficult to rub and you have to work harder.
 You work your hands to overcome FRICTION and the WORK or ENERGY you put in makes them warm.

-When you slide on a smooth floor, say in the gym, you can slide farther than on a sidewalk or on sand, that is because the FRICTION is different.
-Slide on ice and there is almost no friction.
-Throw sand on the ice and there is lots of friction.
-Get it?
+When you slide on a smooth floor, say in the gym, you can slide farther than on a sidewalk, (of course, who would slide on a sidewalk unless you fall and hurt yourself…) the FRICTION on these surfaces is different.

-Science and Technology is fun!
+Science and Technology takes patience and some experimentation but it is fun!